-It’s not unusual to feel like you’re harried every moment of the working day.
-This is particularly common with stretched-thin healthcare professionals.
+It’s not unusual to feel rushed every moment of the working day.
+It’s a widespread issue among stretched-thin healthcare professionals.

-But scheduling a bit of downtime into your day not only gives you a moment to breathe and reboot, but it can also help you be more productive.
-How?
-Here’s a couple of reasons you should consider slotting in some free time into your work day schedule.
+Scheduling a bit of downtime into your day gives you a moment to breathe and reboot and can also help you be more productive.

 You Can’t Be Productive Every Second of the Day